Completely integrable Hamiltonian systems with weak Lyapunov instability or isochrony: Complete integrability

 We already proved everything in the statement of the theorem but the last sentence which is a straight consequence of ${\mathcal T}'(x_0)=0$ being the necessary and sufficient condition for the solutions on $\Gamma$ to be all periodic (see Proposition~\ref{Pex3.2}), and \eqref{ex4.9} gives periodic solutions if and only if $v=0$.

 For the \emph{isochronous} systems, namely whenever the period function is constant and all integral curves of $\Omega \nabla H$ in $M$ have the same period, we know from Theorem~\ref{Tex3.4} that a further first integral exist which is quadratic in $q_2,p_1$.
 Of course we do not expect this first integral to be in involution with $K$.
-In the next section we investigate the (isochronous) cases where a third first integral quadratic in the momenta $p_1,p_2$ exits and we arrive at explicit formulas for it.
+In the next section we classify the cases where a third first integral quadratic in the momenta $p_1,p_2$ exits and we arrive at explicit formulas for it.
+They are all isochronous.